Meonako/image-web-server/README.md

 # image-web-server

 [AUTOMATIC1111's Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui): Images in Web Server.
-Display images in your browser in local network.
+Display images in your browser on local network.

 # Why / What's this for?